SO

 Discover South Korea's traditional non-alcoholic drinks, from local teas to refreshing juices.

-Roasted barley tea.
-A popular everyday beverage known for its nutty flavor and health benefits.
+Roasted barley tea served hot or cold, a popular everyday beverage in Korean homes and restaurants.
+Known for its nutty flavor and health benefits.
+Caffeine-free and often served instead of water at restaurants.

 teaHot